akruszewski/gibl/manuscript/chapter4.md

 ### 4.2.1. `smart-contracts.rkt`

-TODO: Test this code first and if all is good `git push` to `scheme-coin`
+TODO: Test this code first and if all is good `git push` to `racket-coin`

 ```racket
 (require "transaction.rkt")